 · Computers and projectors used in most classes to bring live demonstrations into class

-· Mobile devices are available for loan to students
+· Android and IOS mobile devices are mobile devices are available for loan to students

-Job TitlesWeb Application Developer, Mobile Application Developer, Enterprise Programmer, Systems Engineer, Full Stack Web Engineer.
+Job TitlesWeb Application Developer, Mobile Application Developer, Enterprise Programmer, Systems Engineer, Full Stack Web Engineer, Desktop Application Developer

 Selected Employer Hiring Partners1st Playable Productions, LLC, 3M, ADP, Ahold Inc, Bose Corporation, CISCO MERAKI, Constant Contact, Datto Inc., EagleDream Technologies, Earthlink, Ellucian, EMA Design Automation, Envative, Excellus BlueCross BlueShield, Fast Enterprises, LLC, Fidelis, Gatehouse Media, GEICO, Global Thinking, GripMedia Inc, IDI Billing Solutions, Johnson & Johnson-Janssen, JP Morgan Chase, Liberty Mutual Insurance, Magnani Caruso and Dutton, Makeway, Moog Inc, Morgan Stanley, NimbleUser, Paperless Post, Paychex, Prudential Financial, Ricoh Mindshift, Sorenson Communication, Target Corporation, Verizon Wireless, Wayfair